 Hilary has had a career spanning almost 40 years in Local Government.
 She has specialised in the field of business support including HR, Finance, performance management and risk management.
 On secondment to the Audit Commission, Hilary undertook the role of Inspector in Local Authorities across the UK.
 As a Board Member of West Highland College, Hilary chairs the Board’s Audit Committee and hopes to bring her knowledge of Board Governance and audit to this role.
 Hilary is a regular traveller on public transport, especially the ferry services.
 Having worked with young people with special needs she hopes to influence the provision of accessible transport for all sectors of the community.
-Outside work her interests include walking, DIY and gardening.
 Hilary was County Commissioner for Scouting in County Durham and has been involved in charity work especially with St Cuthbert’s Hospice in Durham and Dorothy’s well project, Tanzania, where she was a founding trustee.
-Originally from Stoke-on-Trent, Hilary graduated from St Mary’s College, Durham University and remained in Durham until she retired to Isle of Arran with her husband.
-She is passionate about island life and is involved with Arran Mountain Festival and COAST.
+Hilary graduated from St Mary’s College, Durham University and remained in Durham until she retired to Isle of Arran.

 John was born with a severe hearing loss and wears bi-lateral hearing aids and lip reads.
-Then later into his teens his eyesight deteriorated due to Retinitis Pigmentosa.
-He has been registered blind for over 30 years.
+His eyesight deteriorated due to Retinitis Pigmentosa and he has been registered blind for over 30 years.
 Over the years his work with Deafblind Scotland (DbS) has involved a considerable amount of travelling.
-He travels around 20 hours or over 1000 miles a week by train alone.
-Due to his sight loss he has to utilise every mode of transport necessary to fulfil his role.
-He has used ferries to visit Orkney, Shetland and the Western Isles.
-He has to use buses where the trains do not arrive at certain destinations and where buses are not suitable he has to resort to taxis.
-All in all he has a wealth of experience around accessibility and transport modes.
+Due to his sight loss he has to utilise every mode of transport necessary to fulfil his role and has used ferries, trains and where necessary taxis when buses are not available.
+He has a wealth of experience around accessibility and transport modes.
 He has also represented Deafblind Scotland on a number of meetings to address accessibility issues for dual sensory impaired people.

 Select a names below to view the corresponding Register of Interests for that MACS committee membee (PDF files).